-• Question: Is there Capacity Development planned on how to use the tool box?
+• Question Mohamed El Sobki: Is there Capacity Development planned on how to

-Answer: There is a wiki kind of tool online publicly accessible, toolkit is not finalized yet, but need for training will be identified and implemented accordingly.

-• Question Marcel Seyppel: Is the toolbox supporting directly start up and entrepreneurs on how to identify a business case?

-Answer: No, the main target groups of the tool are policy maker, but entrepreneurs are involved as crucial stakeholder.

-• Question Mohamed El Sobki: How and when will market driven job creation be happening; is that possible without "help"?
+Answer: There is a wiki kind of tool online publicly accessible, toolkit is not finalized yet, but need for training will be identified and implemented accordingly. • Question Marcel Seyppel: Is the toolbox supporting directly start up and entrepreneurs on how to identify a business case?
+Answer: No, the main target groups of the tool are policy maker, but entrepreneurs are involved as crucial stakeholder. • Question Mohamed El Sobki: How and when will market driven job creation be happening; is that possible without "help"?
 Answer Klaus Jacob: The energy market is a highly artificial market depending on policies and incentives.
 Remark Martin Bader: In the MENA-Region there is often no free market.
 The net metering example in Tunisia shows that the energy prices are highly subsidized which even leads to the result that the subsidy for PV-Installation is a lower burden for the state than for the "normal" energy subsidy.
 (Win-Win-Win of state, installer and final customer).
-So the implementation of RE would be more and more market driven as subsidies fade out.

-• Question Mohamed El Sobki: Does the RE market "destroys" jobs in the the conventional energy sector?
+So the implementation of RE would be more and more market driven as subsidies fade out. • Question Mohamed El Sobki: Does the RE market "destroys" jobs in the conventional energy sector?
 Diala Hawila: Up to now, that cannot be proved.
 The conventional production has been rarely reduced so that the number of jobs remained the same.
 And it will be a shift further in the future.

-Coffee Break

-Keynote Speech on Renewable Energy

-Growth in the Arab Region

-Jamila Matar, League of Arab States (LAS) outlined the role of LAS as a political umbrella for the development of RE/EE policies.
+16:00 - 16:15 Coffee Break Keynote Speech on Renewable Energy 16:15 - Growth in the Arab Region 16:30 Jamila Matar, Director of energy department at the League of Arab States (LAS) outlined the role of LAS as a political umbrella for the development of RE/EE policies.
 It also provides technical assistance for stakeholders and partners and relevant data.
 Especially by supporting SME we can create employment.

-Question: Is production side coordinated by LAS?
-Answer: Yes, also the establishment of regional organizations will be supported by LAS.

-Enabling conditions for RE/EE based employment and value creation:
+Enabling conditions for RE/EE based employment and value creation: 16:30 -

-18:00 Good practices and lessons from the MENA